UofT-DSI/team_project/README_1.md

     o	Examine the relationship between previous purchases and current spending to identify loyal customers.

 #### Key Insights and Recommendations:
+##### Key Insights
+Initial observations of dataset concluded that there were no variances in average purchase per transaction and review ratings by gender.
+When we looked at age, we also saw that age had no influence on total purchase amount.
+Additionally, we didn't find statistically significant difference between transactions with and without discounts nor previous purchases and higher average purchase amount.
+As a result, we rejected all hypotheses due to lack of statistical significance supported by regression analyses.

+We've pivoted our focus to Classification model.
+We wanted to predict customer's subscription status based on customer's shopping habit.
+With accuracy of 83%, we concluded that customer shopping habits are good predictor of customer's subscription status.

+##### Recommendations
+Leverage customer shopping habits to increase subscriptions.
+Typically, customers with subscriptions purchased items with discount applied and used promo code.
+Even though we didn't find statistical significance between discount with average purchase amounts, this may be due to overall reduction in price for each item customers purchased and impacted the total purchase value being lower than items purchased with regular prices.

+As economic conditions continue to impact customer shopping habits and customers are showing price sensitivity, we recommend targeting customers who do not current have subscription and focus on discounts that will be appealing to all customers.

 ##### Key Variables and Attributes in the Dataset: